MicrosoftDocs/sql-docs/docs/advanced-analytics/tutorials/tutorial-python-clustering-model-prepare-data.md

 ## Next steps

-In part one of this tutorial series, you completed these steps:
+In part two of this tutorial series, you completed these steps:

-* Import a sample database into an Azure SQL database
 * Separate customers along different dimensions using R
 * Load the data from the Azure SQL database into an R data frame

-To create a machine learning model that uses this customer data, follow part two of this tutorial series:
+To create a machine learning model that uses this customer data, follow part three of this tutorial series:

 > [!div class="nextstepaction"]
 > [Tutorial: Create a predictive model in Python with SQL Server Machine Learning Services](tutorial-python-clustering-model-build.md)